peabnuts123/Unity-2D-Jam-Template/README.md

 **Scenes**
   - Game.unity
     - Basic scene set up and ready to go for development, contains a _SceneContext instance and things.
+  - Main Menu.unity
+    - A sample Menu for playing your game.
+Has a screen for displaying a simple list of credits, and an "Exit" option.

 ## Folder Structure